clr-works/property-classification-serverless/serverless-ml-lambda/README.md

-# 🏠 Property Price Classification — Serverless ML Deployment
+# 🏠 Property Quality Classification — Serverless ML Deployment

 This project demonstrates an end-to-end machine learning pipeline for **classifying housing prices into categories (low, medium, high)**, using a **serverless architecture** with **AWS Lambda**, **Docker**, and a modular project structure.